MRdevX/license-lens/README.md

 ## Checking Libraries and Dependencies for Commercial Use

-License Scout provides detailed information about the licenses of your project's dependencies, including whether they are safe for commercial use.
+License Lens provides detailed information about the licenses of your project's dependencies, including whether they are safe for commercial use.
 The tool categorizes licenses into two main categories:

 Safe for commercial use: These licenses are generally considered safe for commercial use.
 Review license terms: These licenses may have restrictions or conditions that require further review before using them in a commercial project.